SlimBN/carthagejs/README.md

 to a database.
 Carthage comes packaged with Migrations, a Query Composer and full PostgreSQL integration.

 First you'll need to install PostgreSQL.
-OS X users, I recommend using [Postgres.app](http://postgresapp.com/) for your development environment.

 Once you've installed Postgres, make sure to run: